mattrude/gnupg-directory-service/README.md

 ## Adding a new Domain

-At this point, adding a new domain consists of adding a new, domain specific, section to the already existing `fetchmail.conf` file, `/var/lib/gnupg/wks/etc` directory.
+At this point, adding a new domain consists of adding a new, domain specific, section to the already existing `fetchmail.conf` file, in the `/var/lib/gnupg/wks/etc` directory.
 Then you must create new `procmail-example.com.conf` and `ssmtp-example.com.conf` in the same directory so each file can find them.